microsoft/FluidFramework/packages/framework/client-logger/fluid-telemetry/README.md

 Congrats, that's it for now!
 If you've decided to use Azure App Insights, we have designed useful prebuilt queries for you that utilize the generated telemetry

-**It's important to note that while you can create your own custom implementation of `ITelemetryConsumer` for sending telemetry to App Insights, if you change the shape of the telemetry emitted from our implementation, `AppInsightsTelemetryConsumer`, we make no guarentess of our provided App Insights queries or dashboards working as expected.**

-## Example 2: Extending ITelemtryConsumer to send Fluid telemetry to a custom destination
+## Example 2: Extending ITelemetryConsumer to send Fluid telemetry to a custom destination

 In this example, you'll walk through the basic setup process to start getting container telemetry to be produced and logging it to the console.